 “The model will include renewable energy resources such as their solar system and energy storage.
 It will also feature the operation of the wind farm system.”

-For more information about UPEI School of Sustainable Design Engineering, visit www.upei.ca/engineering/welcome.
+For more information about UPEI Faculty of Sustainable Design Engineering, visit www.upei.ca/engineering/welcome.